FinnLeh/Jane-Street-Puzzles/README.md

 # Jane-Street-Puzzles
-A collection of Jane Street Puzzles I completed
+A Jane Street puzzle I solved for fun.
+Might add more in the future if I feel like it.